baobabsoluciones/cornflow/libs/core/README.rst

 -----------------------------------
 Module :code:`schema_from_models`
 -----------------------------------
-The module :code:`schema_from_models` allows you to automatically generate a JSONSchema based on a set of models.
+The cli :code:`schema_from_models` allows you to automatically generate a JSONSchema based on a set of models.

 How to use?